 You want the blade to sit level while balancing on the nail head or screwdriver.
 If it doesn’t, shave a little more metal off the side of the blade that is hanging lower until it sits even with the other side.

-4. Bent Motor Shaft on an EGO Lawn Mower
+4. Bent Motor Shaft

 A bent motor shaft will cause the blade to wobble causing your EGO mower to shake.
 You may be able to tell there is a problem with the shaft by grabbing a hold of each end of the blade and checking to see if there is extra movement.